Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1843$-$1113}

 The profile suggests the presence of two disjoint components, in addition to the prominent and relatively simple strong radio feature.
-It is possible that the two weaker components are connected.
+It is possible that the two weaker components are connected and, with better S/N, even perhaps all components.
 The peak of the gamma-ray profile aligns with the strong radio peak.
 Overall, the gamma-ray emission is weak but may extend over the same 210\degr\ range as the radio profile.
-This would be consistent with the flat PA that is only interrupted by an orthogonal jump between the first two components and the last one.
+This would be consistent with the very flat PA that is only interrupted by an orthogonal jump between the first two components and the last one.
 An RVM fit is not possible.